kvtkvt/node_project/README.md

 # My aim for this project.

-I have not used more library or implemented so much functionality, my focus was only on.

 * Famalier with NODE.JS (async,chaining,promise).
 * Getting used to with Express.
 * Want to Use MVC Apraoch.